codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/configuration-file/index.md

 All paths in the configuration file are written related to current .config file.
 However, there are some exceptions.

-1. Pathes of project files are related to .csproj project dir:
+1. Paths of project files are related to .csproj project dir:

 ```xml
 <exclude file="src\foo*.cs"/>
 <only file="src\bar?.cs"/>
 ```

-1. Include pathes are related to nothing, they are just put to translated code as they are and then get resolved by compiler itself.
+1. Include paths are related to nothing, they are just put to translated code as they are and then get resolved by compiler itself.

 ```xml
 <class name="ClassA" file="path/to/include.h"/>